kubernetes-sigs/kube-scheduler-simulator/README.md

 ## Getting started

-Read more about environment variables being used in simulator server [here.](./simulator/docs/env-variables.md)
+You can find more information about environment variables available in the simulator server [here.](./simulator/docs/env-variables.md)
 ### Run simulator with Docker